May 20, 1999

 Holy Redeemer Catholic Church — Grand Rapids, Michigan

 Governor Bush took a briefing about the Texas attack while at a campaign stop.
-He said a prayer for the victims, and, sensing the anxiety in the country, said that the gunman who attacked the church “obviously was acting as a result of evil in his heart.”
+In his speech afterward, he said a prayer for the victims, and, sensing the anxiety in the country, said that the gunman who attacked the church “obviously was acting as a result of evil in his heart.”
 Bush continued, “There seems to be a wave of evil passing through America now, and we as a society can pass laws and hold people accountable for the decisions they make, but our hopes and prayers have got to be that there is more love in society.”

 He did not think that restricting guns would solve the problem: “I don’t know of a law — a governmental law — that will put love in people’s hearts.”